turri21/Saturn_Senhor/README.md

 Important: Senhor does not support Dual SDRAM (at least for now).

-Dev notes: Synthesize ST-V and Saturn in a separate folder each, or use the clean.bat after synthesizing each one.
+Dev notes: Synthesize ST-V and Saturn in a separate folder or use the clean.bat after synthesizing each one.
 They share common files and that has side effects on the synthesized binaries.

 ___